 - When people's sleep is disrupted at night, their bodies cannot recover sufficiently.
 The direct consequences of this are chronic fatigue, nervousness, increased irritability and impaired performance.

 Noise also causes economic losses: properties exposed to noise lose value, noisy areas are less attractive to live and work in, and the health consequences of noise pollution are costly.
-The external costs generated by traffic noise in 2015 totalled CHF2,611 million.
-Of this, CHF2,090 million (80%) was accounted for by road traffic.
+The external costs generated by traffic noise in 2020 totalled CHF 2,529 million.
+Of this, CHF 2,039 million (81%) was accounted for by road traffic.

 When noise increases, the social mix of the population in the affected location generally changes.
 Social segregation occurs: those who can afford to do so move to a quieter neighbourhood.